top of page

 But of course it had.

-And over the months and years that followed, we walked a road I never imagined we’d be travelling:
+Over the months and years that followed, we walked a road I never imagined we’d be travelling:

 the appointments, the small losses, the unexpected moments of humour, the fear, the tenderness, and the long slow goodbye that dementia brings.